scipy-conference/scipy_proceedings/papers/jonathon_smith/2016_monte_scipy.rst

-MONTE models spacecraft and natural body trajectories in a number of underlying formats; most of the differences involve how many data points along the trajectory are actually stored, and how to interpolate between these points.
+MONTE models spacecraft and natural body trajectories in a number of underlying formats; most of the differences involve how many data points along the trajectory are stored, and how to interpolate between these points.
 In addition, MONTE provides conversion routines which allow some external trajectory formats to be read and written (including NAIF "bsp" files, international "oem"